 The 1904 High Desert Ranch and Sawmill

 The history of High Desert homesteaders comes to life at the 1904 High Desert Ranch.
-Stop by and see what life was like for locals more than 100 years ago!

 Set in 1904, and the High Desert Ranch and Sawmill tells the story of a fictional family of homesteaders who claimed a piece of Central Oregon.
 Ranch families work hard maintaining a cabin, barn, corral, bunkhouse, root cellar and sawmill, caring for the animals and tending cattle on the open range.

 When they arrived in 1882, what would become the town of Bend was little more than a few families residing along the Deschutes River.
 The railroad was a few years off as well, arriving in 1911.
 The Ranch highlights the challenges residents faced as they sought to build a new life in the harsh, dry climate of the High Desert.

 The fictional story of the residents is representative of the many families who moved into the West in the mid-1800s with the encouragement and support of the United States government as a means of bolstering the nation’s territorial claim.
 In the decades prior, individual surveyors, trappers and missionaries had begun to arrive and move onto Indigenous land.
 The United States government, eager to claim this region officially for its citizens, pressured Native people into signing treaties that would force them to live in designated areas much smaller than their vast homelands.
 Some Native people refused to sign these treaties; the United States responded with violence.
 Others negotiated for rights, such as the right to hunt, fish and gather roots and berries at the places where they had always gone – treaty rights that Native people continue to exercise today.

 Homesteading in Oregon: “Manifest Destiny” and Settler Colonialism